revolution-messaging/revere-sync-v2-api-docs/source/includes/_constituent.md

 | -------------- | ------ | -------- | -------------------------------
 | access_token   | String | True     | Access Token Hash

 At least one paramater is required to post data.
-Below are the allowed fields for a constituent. **The tag parameter is required to activate the triggers which will forward information to Sync's integrations.**
+Below are the allowed fields for a constituent. **The tag parameter is required to activate the triggers which will forward information to Sync's integrations.** Each tag can be a string or an array of strings.

 ### Post Parameters